-The German Shepherd Temperament - Aggressive or Just a Myth?
+The German Shepherd Temperament – Aggressive Or Just A Myth?

-But they actually have a well-balanced demeanor and are capable of being sweet, compassionate and loyal.
+But they actually have a well-balanced demeanor and are capable of being sweet, compassionate, and loyal.

 They are capable of being a therapy dog as much as a police dog.

-While some may find the look of the German Shepherd intimidating they are actually one of the most well-balanced temperament dog breeds in the world.
+While some may find the look of the German Shepherd intimidating, they are actually one of the most well-balanced temperament dog breeds in the world.

 German Shepherd Temperament Characteristics

-German Shepherds are commonly described as self-assured, excellent guard dogs and easy to train.
+German Shepherds are commonly described as self-assured, excellent guard dogs, and easy to train.

 These amazing characteristics make them well-rounded and equally able to adapt as a working dog as well as an excellent family dog.